 It’s a beautiful day and you decide to go for a walk.
 While heading home you meet your sister who lives nearby.
 She tells you that your uncle is on a wheelchair.

-Now, you can respond in many ways, and one of these is to say: che scalogna!.
+Now, you can respond in many ways, and one of these is: che scalogna!.
 Scalogna is just another informal way to say bad luck.

 Original image by nimrodins